freak3dot/hexo-generator-urllist/README.md

 Generate urllist.txt sitemap.

-urllist.txt is an old time of sitemap once used by Yahoo.
+urllist.txt is an old type of sitemap once used by Yahoo.
 It's simply a text file with URL lists of all your Website Pages in plain text one per line.

 I realize that it's not needed if you have a sitemap.xml file.
 However, I prefer to server a small text file rather than a 404 page.
 This is especially true if your 404 page is a custom page with heavier html, css, and JavaScript.